-Parenting teenagers is hard.
-Sorry, there’s little I can do to sugar coat it, for me it’s been one of the most challenging experiences of my life so far.
+Parenting teenagers is hard work.
+Sorry, there’s little I can do to sugar coat it; for me it’s been one of the most challenging experiences of my life so far.

 Babies are a doddle compared to the moody, monosyllabic creatures who begin their transformation shortly after the twelfth birthday mark.

 Nobody is perfect.
 I’m a Mum to three unpredictable, spotty teens and I would’ve happily paid good money for a cheat sheet or guidebook on how to handle the little monsters.

 It’s not easy sitting back and watching your perfect little baby morph into a volatile mini adult.

 I’m the first to admit I’ve made a few mistakes.

 Hand on heart I’m sure that every parent feels the same way about their child growing into adulthood.

 It comes with a new list of challenges we haven’t had to tackle before – homework, time restrictions, new friends who freak you out a tiny bit and dare I say it, dating.

 It’s enough to turn anyone grey just thinking about it.